Reading time: 8 min

 Alex Kirpichny

 Today, we're talking about moving from DB2 to SQL Server.
 It's a bit tricky, like navigating rough waters.
-We'll look at the challenges step by step to help you understand how to migrate DB2 to SQL Server seamlessly.
-Join us as we break down the process, giving you tips to make it easier and avoid problems.
+We'll look at the challenges step by step to help you understand how to migrate your data from DB2 to SQL Server seamlessly.
+Join us as we break down the process with tips to make it easier and avoid problems.

 Migration Steps

-Let's first understand the main steps of migration before discussing the difficulties that usually come with it:
+Let's first understand the main steps of migration to give you an overview of the whole process:

 • Database assessment.
-The foundation of any migration endeavor lies in a thorough assessment of the existing database.
-This initial stage involves a comprehensive analysis of the current state, identifying key elements that will shape subsequent decisions.
+The foundation of any migration is a thorough assessment of the existing database.
+This initial stage involves a comprehensive current state analysis to identify key elements shaping subsequent decisions.
+With migration assistant tools like Assessment Wizard, you can create a data migration report to evaluate the workload and complexity required for the project.

 • Database schema migration.
-Once armed with a clear understanding, the focus shifts to the migration of the database schema.
+Armed with a clear understanding, the focus shifts to the migration of the schema.
 This step demands precision, as the structure forms the backbone of the database and influences its performance in the new environment.

 • Testing the converted schema.
-Sometimes schema conversion may result in some mistakes or discrepancies that may influence database functionality.
-Testing is aimed at identifying all of the troubles caused by conversion.
+Schema conversion may result in mistakes or discrepancies that may influence database functionality.
+Testing identifies all of the troubles caused by conversion.

 • Testing database performance.
-An often underestimated yet critical phase involves assessing the performance of the migrated database in its new setting.
-Thorough testing is conducted to guarantee optimal efficiency and reliability, addressing any performance bottlenecks that may arise.
+An often underestimated yet critical phase involves assessing the performance of the migrated database in its new project settings.
+Thorough testing guarantees optimal efficiency and reliability and addresses any performance bottlenecks that may arise.

 • Data migration.
 The actual transfer of data from the old to the new system is a meticulous process.
-Attention to detail is paramount to prevent data inconsistencies, and a robust strategy ensures a successful migration without compromising data integrity.
+Attention to detail is paramount to prevent data inconsistencies.
+At the same time, a robust strategy ensures a successful migration without compromising data integrity.

 • Cutover.
-The final and decisive moment arrives with the cutover phase.
-Careful planning is essential to minimize disruptions as the new system takes operational control.
-This marks the culmination of the migration process, and effective cutover strategies are key to a seamless transition.
+The final and decisive moment is the cutover phase.
+Careful planning will minimize disruptions as the other system takes operational control.
+It’s the culmination of the migration process, and effective cutover strategies are key to a seamless transition.

 Exception handlers

-In DB2, in order to handle some kind of exception, you need to use handlers.
-It undoubtedly leads to certain events or erroneous states (SQLSTATE).
-For example, the cursor fetch ended, the query did not return a single row, accessing a non-existent table, etc.
+In DB2, to handle some kind of exception, you need to use handlers.
+It can create certain events or erroneous states (SQLSTATE).
+For example, the cursor fetch ended, the SQL queries did not return a single row, accessing a non-existent table, etc.

 DB2SQL Server